 When you create a cluster, if you have security requirements that all accounts created automatically by AdminAPI have strict authentication requirements, you can set a value for the replicationAllowedHost cluster configuration option.
 The replicationAllowedHost option means that all accounts created automatically can only connect from allowed hosts, using strict subnet-based filtering.
-Previously, the InnoDB Cluster, by default, were accessible from anywhere.
+Previously, the Internal User Accounts Created by InnoDB Cluster, by default, were accessible from anywhere.